jkaninda/simple-api/README.md

 Open http://localhost:3000 in your web browser

-Grafana's default credentials is username `admin` and password`admin`
+Grafana's default credentials are username `admin` and password`admin`

 Use this ID to import Spring boot grafana dashboard ``11378``